-The measures of regulation we derived from our survey are, in general, positively related across cities for which we compute an index of regulation.
 The rezoning index appears to be unique, positively correlated with measures of council and community opposition and of regulatory costs.
-Average approval timelines are positively correlated with all other measures; correlation with regulatory costs is particularly strong.
+Average approval timelines are positively correlated with all other measures; its correlation with regulatory costs is particularly strong.

 We use the standardized sum18 of the Average Approval Timelines, Cost and Fees, Rezoning, Council and Community, and Timeline Uncertainty indices as our Index of Residential Land-Use Regulation.
 For each city, this index captures the frequency, and severity, of deviations from average levels of each of its components in the Calgary-Edmonton Corridor (CEC).
 This index is centered around zero, positive for cities that score worse than average on many components of regulation, and negative for cities that score better than average.